Lokmanavsar/Best_Buy_Store/README.md

 Step-by-step instructions to deploy the application in a Kubernetes cluster.

 ## Table of Microservice Repositories
-A table listing each microservice repository and its GitHub link.

 | Service               | Repository Link     |
 |-----------------------|---------------------|